silvacms/documentation/source/silva/buildout.rst

    $ ./bin/buildout

 As result, the command ``bin/paster`` will be created.
-It will let you start and use Silva: :ref:`starting-creating-silva-site`.
+It will let you start and use Silva.
+See: :ref:`starting-creating-silva-site`.

 Installing Silva from SVN for development or production
 -------------------------------------------------------